linxGnu/grocksdb/README.md

 ### Build

-After that, you can install and build `grocksdb` using the following commands:
+After installing both `rocksdb` and `grocksdb`, you can build your app using the following commands:

 ```
-go get -u github.com/linxGnu/grocksdb

 CGO_CFLAGS="-I/path/to/rocksdb/include" \
 CGO_LDFLAGS="-L/path/to/rocksdb -lrocksdb -lstdc++ -lm -lz -lsnappy -llz4 -lzstd" \
   go build